dddrrreee/cs140e-25win/labs/18-OS/README.md

  - In general: measure how many microseconds an entire test takes, and try to speed up.
 Shouldn't be hard to hit massive 10x wins since we are aggressively stupid.

+Make ultra-fork:

+ - Try to have 100s of thousands of processes.
+The key here:
+   Make the program use less memory.
+Rather than two big 1MB pages, initially use 64k or even 4k pages and only grow (promote) if needed.

+ - Use the small memory to make fork really fast.
+I *believe* you can beat your laptop OS in number and speed of processes hopefully by 10x.